npm package discovery and stats viewer.

 OpenKit currently ships active orchestration and delivery roles plus compatibility split-role views:

-1. Master Orchestrator: chooses the mode, routes handoffs, and manages feedback loops
+1. Master Orchestrator: chooses the mode, routes handoffs, manages feedback loops, and never performs code or artifact-authoring work itself

-2. Product Lead: defines scope, business rules, and acceptance criteria for full delivery
+2. Product Lead: defines scope, business rules, acceptance criteria, and the scope package for full delivery

-3. Solution Lead: defines technical direction, migration strategy, sequencing, and validation expectations
+3. Solution Lead: defines technical direction, migration strategy, sequencing, validation expectations, and the solution package that depends on the approved scope package

 4. Fullstack Agent: implements, debugs, and verifies approved work